edeguine/3dscenes/README.md

 ![](assets/fairyTreeRenderBlender.png)
 This was a fun render made for an art challenge.
 You can see details and explanations of the leaves and sky shaders here. https://github.com/edeguine/3dscenes/blob/main/fairyTree/README.md

+## Licensing
+All code and artworks are under the MIT License (free to use for commercial or not projects, needs to credit me)